 Tax CommissionerWho's in charge?

 The Tax Commissioner is an elected position, serving a 4-year term.
-Sonya Little is the current Tax Commissioner having been elected to her first full term in 2012.What does this office do?
+As of now, Dana Mckinzie is the current interim Tax Commissioner who has been appointed in 2022.What does this office do?

 The Tax Commissioner is responsible for collecting property taxes, preparation of the County Digest, billing, accounting and disbursements.